instrumentisto/rust-incubator/README.md

 _<div align="right">Rust Book's Foreword</div>_

-In this boot camp, you will be doing [Rust Incubator](https://github.com/rust-lang-ua/rust_incubator) - a hard-way step-by-step Rust certification program to make you **Strong Junior Rust Developer**.
+In this boot camp, you will be doing [Rust Incubator](https://github.com/rust-lang-ua/rust_incubator) - a hard-way step-by-step Rust certification program 🏆 to make you **Strong Junior Rust Developer**.
 That, by the way, is much stronger than switchers from other languages without rigorous training similar to this.
-If you are a Middle or Senior switcher, then you may aim for Middle vacancies after getting certified.
+If you are a mid- or senior-level switcher, you may freely aim for Middle vacancies after getting certified.

 ## Prerequisites